SchoolOfCode/ai-tools-audit-ratherawesomegang/README.md

 ## Snyk AI

-Snyk AI specializes in identifying security vulnerabilities and ensuring compliance with regulations such as HIPAA and GDPR.
+Snyk AI specialises in identifying security vulnerabilities and ensuring compliance with regulations such as HIPAA and GDPR.
 It integrates seamlessly into development workflows, providing continuous monitoring, real-time alerts, and automated fixes.
 This tool supports medical companies in maintaining data security and regulatory compliance but may increase developer workload due to potential false positives.
 Cost varies based on company size and project complexity.

 ## Viz.ai